LeepDev/Sub72/README.md

 ## User Stories

 AAO (As An Organizer):
-* I want to be able to search a course db
-* I want to be able to add mini games
-* I want to be able to add current round games
 * I want to be able to edit players, rounds, groups, courses and tournaments

 AAP (As A Player):
 * I want to be able to join tournaments
-* I want to be able to join rounds
-* I want to be able to join groups
 * I want to be able see details for the above
-* I want to be able to put in scores

 ## MVP
 * Refactor MERN Starter Project